jdfwarrior/cesium-mixins/README.md

 ![Draw Circle](./img/drawcircle.png "Draw Circle")

 The `drawcircle` mixin allows the user to click to set an initial point and then move the mouse cursor and draw a circle.
 The radius of the circle will be shown in a ui helper at the top of the screen.
+The function call will return a Promise that resolves to an object with the initial center point in `CartographicDegrees` and the radius of the drawn circle

 ### Example